MakerSpaceLeiden/AccesSystem/lib-arduino/ACNode/README.md

+If needed - create a file such as

+		.../hardware/espressif/.../platform.local.txt

+and include a statement such as

+               compiler.cpp.extra_flags=-imacros/Users/dirkx/.local-config.h

+to include any #define's to override the default ones.
+E.g. for the WIFI and OTA passwords used.

 The *DEVELOPMENT* version of the Espressif-IDE is required; version 1.00
 	seems to produce broken code (FunctionalInterrupts.o functionality seems AWOL; it hangs on an IRQ or produces StackOverflow errors).